cristiangcev/data-science-journey-io-psych/intermediate_r/README.md

 ## Chapters so far:
 - `01_matrices_factors/`: Matrices and factor variables
 - `02_data_structures_logic/`: Data frames, lists, and conditional logic
+- `03_loops_control_flow/`: While loops, for loops, and flow control with break/next

 Each chapter folder includes:
 - `reflection.md`: A personal summary of what I learned